Divio applications use Git for version control.

-By default, projects use our own Git server.
+By default, applications use our own Git server.

-We also offer the option to manage your project’s codebase on remote Git providers.
-Currently, we support GitHub, GitLab and BitBucket (other options may also work or can be available on request, including private Git servers, for suitable projects).
+We also offer the option to manage your application’s codebase on remote Git providers.
+Currently, we support GitHub, GitLab and BitBucket (other options may also work or can be available on request, including private Git servers, for suitable applications).

 Our Control Panel interacts with different Git providers via an abstraction layer that makes it possible to present common user and application interfaces.